Too many of us don’t get enough sleep each night. If you get less than what your body needs for optimal health, you have a sleep debt.

 Can you make up sleep debt?

 Yes.
-If you get 39 or fewer hours of sleep in one week, you need to get three to four extra hours of sleep over the course of a weekend plus one to two extra hours of sleep every night for the following week to pay off that sleep debt.
+If you get 39 or fewer hours of sleep in one week, you have sleep deprivation.
+You need to get three to four extra hours of sleep over the course of a weekend, plus one to two extra hours of sleep every night for the following week to pay off that sleep debt.

 “You’ll know when your sleep debt is paid off when you awake feeling refreshed and are no longer excessively sleepy during the day,” said Dr. Chediak.

-If you backslide with some sleepless nights, try to use your weekends and 20-to-30-minute naps to catch up.
+If you backslide with some sleepless nights, try to use your weekends and 20-to-30-minute naps.
 Once you’ve repaid your sleep debt, you need to get enough sleep each night to continue the physical and mental health benefits only sleep can provide.

 Dana Kantrowitz is a contributing writer for UMiami Health News.